1hada/spawn_urdf_cube_matrix/README.md

 ### SIDE NOTE

 I am aware that the links are unified into one.
-As an enouraged exercise I leave it to the reader to play with the code and make it so that the links are shown as individuals.
+As an encouraged exercise I leave it to the reader to play with the code and make it so that the links are shown as individuals.
 I post this gif here to show that it is possible to do so.
 Have Fun !